First-principles screening of materials with extreme effective masses: Discussion

-After selecting a representative doping level and ensuring sufficient bandgap and composition, we compiled lists of promising candidates for low and high electron/hole effective masses, anisotropic effective masses, and flat, isolated electronic bands.
+After selecting a representative doping level and sufficient bandgap, we compiled lists of promising candidates for low and high electron/hole effective masses, anisotropic effective masses, and flat, isolated electronic bands.
 The most notable low-effective-mass compounds, grouped by structural prototype, are summarised in Table \ref{tab:combined_materials}.
-Complete lists for all categories are provided in Supplementary Tables Sx–Sy.
+Complete lists for all categories are provided in the Supplementary Material.

-To verify that automatically screened entries correspond to experimentally feasible materials, we manually inspected the original crystallographic references for all shortlisted candidates.
-This resulted in checking around 900 publications to confirm phase stability under ambient conditions, toxicity, stoichiometry, experimental unit cell volume compared to one obtained after structural relaxation, and reactivity with air humidity.
-Figure \ref{fig:histogram} illustrates the outcome of this validation for low electron effective mass at a doping of $10^{18}~\text{cm}^{-3}$.
+Importantly, to verify that automatically screened entries correspond to experimentally feasible materials, we manually inspected the original crystallographic references for all shortlisted candidates.
+This resulted in checking around 900 publications to confirm phase stability under ambient conditions, toxicity, stoichiometry, experimental unit cell volume compared to the one obtained after structural relaxation, and reactivity with air humidity.
+Figure \ref{fig:histogram} illustrates the outcome of this validation for low electron effective mass at a doping of $10^{18}~\text{carriers/cm}^{-3}$.
 Green bars denote compounds that passed manual verification, whereas blue bars correspond to structures rejected due to unreliable or incomplete experimental data.
-A substantial fraction of the lowest-mass candidates were excluded during this step, highlighting the necessity of careful quality control in high-throughput studies.

-Because our aim was to ensure that we did not miss any potentially promising candidates, we manually validated the top 400 low electron-mass entries and 350 low hole-mass entries.
+A substantial fraction of the lowest-mass candidates were excluded during this step, highlighting the necessity of careful a posteriori quality control in high-throughput studies.
+Because our aim was to ensure that we did not miss any potentially promising candidates, the aforementioned manual validation was performed on the top 400 low electron-mass entries and 350 low hole-mass entries.
 For the remaining categories—high effective mass, anisotropy, and flat bands—the top 100 candidates were inspected.
 This choice ensured that well-known high-mobility compounds (e.g. GaAs, GaN, ZnO) fall within the inspected window, while also capturing less-explored materials with comparable or superior performance.